Toenail Fungal Infection and Its Treatment

 You won’t see immediate changes in the nail after the laser treatment but you could notice it beginning to reduce over the coming weeks.
 Much, as we’ve mentioned, will depend on the severity of the condition and your general health and physiology.
 We always recommend you to make an appointment when you first notice something is wrong with your nail as usually the quicker a fungal infection is tackled, the easier it is to treat.

-If you have a nail condition such as a fungal infection, contact Beauchamp Foot Care today for free consultation and to review your treatment options by our professional team of podiatrists.
+If you have a nail condition such as a fungal infection, contact Beauchamp Foot Care today for a consultation and to review your treatment options by our professional team of podiatrists.